OneIdentity/SafeguardPowerBI/SafeguardPasswords/CONTRIBUTION.md

 4. Build the source code with one of the following options:
     - In Visual Studio Code: Go to **Terminal > Run Build Task...**, and select **Build connenctor project using MSBuild**
     - From the command line: use the `make build` command
+    - Alternatively, for the SafeguardPasswords project you may run the build.ps1 script.

 ### Testing